A heap of squeals erupts from the back seat of my Dad’s old Mazda SUV as we dance around the sharp corners, zigzagging our way up the Sonoma coast.

 Sadly, all of my family is on the west coast.
 But, my Dad and step-mom Janis never let distance come in between their grandkids.

 Every few months, Chris and Violet’s Papa and Grandma come to play and party with the kiddos.
 They talk regularly with the grandkids on Marco Polo video-chat and fly out for special occasions, like baptisms and birthdays.
 Chris was lucky to spend two weeks this past summer in California hanging in the mountains with Papa learning how to shoot, drive four-wheelers, and other fun “boy stuff.”

 When Papa worked, Chris spent time helping Grandma Janis set-up tables, chairs, and wedding decor for her event planning business.
 Whereas she paid Chris with dollars, my Grandmothers paid me and my siblings with homemade jams, fig cookies, and pickled green beans.
 Oh, how times have changed.

-Although my real mom, Debbie, has yet to meet Chris and Violet (her daily life could easily fill a 12-hour time slot on Dr. Phil), Violet and Chris are lucky to have other amazing grandparents, including honorary neighborhood Grandmas, who love to smother them in love, homemade sweets, and fun times away from Mom and Dad’s watchful eye.
+Although my real mom has yet to meet Chris and Violet, Violet and Chris are lucky to have other amazing grandparents, including honorary neighborhood Grandmas, who love to smother them in love, homemade sweets, and fun times away from Mom and Dad’s watchful eye.

 Violet crawls around the tiled floor trying to find her pink-suited baby doll.
 She looks over at me as if to say, mommy, help me!
 I throw my hands in the air as if I don’t know where it is.